earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 )
 ~~~

-## Exclude Fields from the Constructor
+## Exclude Fields From the Constructor

 Setting a default value makes a field *optional* in the constructor.
 And the default value is used only if the user does *not* provide the value for that field in the constructor.